Saturday, 25 March 2023 // The Frenchmen

 Our party doesn’t get out of the car or stay long, but I tell him I will reach out to him.

 I see him twice more the following week.
 The first time, in the morning, as I head out to explore on my new motorcycle, and find the site marked Joe’s Hill.
 The site is not only on my grandfather’s map, but on other maps too.
-I don’t linger, just making quick, courtesy call, that he knows I have not forgotten him.
+I don’t linger, just making a quick, courtesy call, that he knows I have not forgotten him.
 All this time I know he is a Trump fan.
 Like myself, none of the others on this island are.
 Yet on that very first day when he and I are alone, and I mention Canada, he starts to tear into prime minister Trudeau and I realize I have not heard talk of politics in weeks, and find that I can go a long time without hearing any more such talk.

 Five hours later, I stop again, on my way back from my tour along the Bay of Wrecks, and down to find Joe’s Hill.
 It’s been a long, hot day, my first day alone, on the bike, outside of London.
 The roads have been jolting.
 I’m tired.
 But first I stop in to the JMB store, and buy two Cokes and two ice creams on sticks.
 Then I go and look for the Frenchman.